 The problems deepen from each failed cycle.
 You are going through the rollercoaster ride of hope and disappointment.

-More importantly 3rd party donations and surrogacy are bound to have impact on your relationship with your spouse.
+More importantly, 3rd party donations and surrogacy are bound to have an impact on your relationship with your spouse.

 IVF Social, Ethical and Legal Issues

 In vitro fertilization turns children into commodities.
 IVF is a process of unnatural procreation not involving the sexual union.
 This obviously results in social, religious and legal issues.

 These issues can’t be overlooked as legal issues are involved in surrogacy.

 Genetic origins of a child can’t be kept secret for a long period of time.
 It will have a serious impact on the children born out through these procedures…

 Here are the excerpts from real people to help you realize the implications of IVF treatment…